fourkitchens/server-playbooks/README.md

 You should see:

     127.0.0.1 | success >> {
       "ping": "pong"
     }

-###
+### Run the play

+The plays are organized into directories, so for example, ubuntu-12.04-lamp-dev contains all the settings and configuration for the Ubuntu 12.04 LAMP Dev server build.
+At the moment this is the only one, but more could be added soon.

+You should copy the vars/settings-default.yml file to the base folder of the play, and then edit it with your specific requirements.
+It's really easy to understand and contains all the configuration that will be customized from the default Ubuntu package setting.

+    cd ubuntu-12.04-lamp-dev
+    cp ./vars/settings-default.yml ./settings.yml

-Once Ansible is setup, you can execute the play in one of two ways, depending on whether you want it to run on the current machine or against a remote one.
+You can execute the plays in one of two ways, depending on whether you want them to run on the current machine or against a remote one.
+The playbook files are configured to run against all hosts, this is easily configurable though.

-The playbook is configured to run against all hosts, this is easily configurable but executing the following will run it against everything in /etc/ansible/hosts:
+By executing the following, will run it against everything in /etc/ansible/hosts:

     ansible-playbook ./setup.yml

-To run the play on the current machine that you've got Ansible setup on, a variable needs to be set.
+To run the play on the current local machine, a variable needs to be set.
 There is a simple two line bash script that takes care of this and executes the play, so you can just do:

-    cd <playbook dir>
     ./run-local

 Conventions used in playbooks
 ---------------------------

-- The setup.yml file contains the main sequence of actions.
+- The setup.yml file contains the main sequence of actions and tasks.
 - When a configuration file is introduced by the playbook, i.e. isn't a pre-existing one, it's found in the /files subdirectory and is transferred using the 'copy' action.